krisht/Game-of-Set/README.md

 - ``` java -jar /path/to/folder/GameOfSet.jar ```

 ### Windows ###
+- Right click and run using JVM

+### OS X
-- Double click and run using JVM
+- Right click and run using JVM

 ## Landing Page Help